mulllhausen/software-notes/debian7os-setup.md

     /etc/ssl/private/myhostname.com.key
     /etc/ssl/certs/myhostname.com.crt
-	/etc/ssl/certs/myhostname.com.root.pem
+    /etc/ssl/certs/rootca.pem (eg startcom_ca.pem if you are using the startssl.com ca)

-if they do not exist then run through the **set up an ssl certificate** process to generate them.
+if they do not exist then you should run through the **set up an ssl certificate** process to generate them.

 add the following lines to `/etc/postfix/main.cf` (see https://help.ubuntu.com/community/Postfix and `/usr/share/doc/postfix/TLS_README.gz` for explanations)